Enterprise Agreement customers now have a great way to run their development and testing workloads on Azure, with numerous advantages:

 - Access to Dev/Test images in the Gallery, including Windows 8.1 and Windows 10

-- Additional savings with Reservations for one-year or three-year commitment on VMs and Azure SQL Database
+- Additional savings with Reservations for one-year or three-year commitment on VMs, Azure SQL Database and Azure SQL Managed Instance

 - Same great EA rates on other Azure services